-School Program employees sent home due to possible COVID-related symptoms can return to work when they provide a negative-polymerise chain reaction (PCR) test, or isolate for a period of 10 days.
+School Program employees sent home due to possible COVID-related symptoms can return to work when they provide a negative-polymerise chain reaction (PCR) test, or isolate for a period of 5 days.
+The staff member must wear a KN95 mask upon return anytime they are around others.

-Any School Program employee who tests positive for COVID-19 must isolate for 10 days, or longer if their symptoms remain.
+Any School Program employee who tests positive for COVID-19 must isolate 5 days.
+The staff member must wear a KN95 mask upon return anytime they are around others.
 This is regardless of vaccination status.